pencil-li/.github/profile/README.md

 </div>

 ###
-<h2 align="left">Over 10 years coding, with XCode by Apple and now Visual Studio Code</h2>
+<h2 align="left">Over 10 years coding by the team, with XCode by Apple and now Visual Studio Code</h2>

 ###
 <div align="left">